 - Hydrosols such as Rose, Lavender and/or Helichrysum

-- Butters: shea butter
+- Butters: shea butter or mango butter

 - Arnica Oil, Arnica montana

 - Hemp oil, Cannabis sativa